blehh2556/ajufohoc/README.md

 **Q: Why is Markdown Better than writing raw HTML?**

-A: Markdown is better than raw HTML because Markdown is easier to read in raw form compared to HTML and it makes it easier for people to understand and contribute to documentation.
+A: Markdown is better than writing raw HTML because Markdown is easier to read in raw form compared to HTML.
+This makes it easier for people to understand and contribute to documentation.

 **Q: I changed the Markdown version of my resume, so why don't I see the canges when I refresh the website in my browser?**

 A: This happens because even though you've updated the file locally you haven't told Pelican to implement these changes in your output files.
-To do this you must re-do the steps in section 5.
+To see the changes you must re-do the steps in section 5 oof this README.

 ### Credits